 The third category are invitees, which are those enter land for the benefit of the owner, such as to buy a product.
 The owners in these situations have an obligation to actively inspect their land for defects and warn invitees of any potentially damaging hazards.

-A Western PA slip and fall attorney could help individuals understand what degree of protection they were owed.
+A knowledgeable Western, PA slip and fall attorney could help individuals understand what degree of protection they were owed.

 Various factors impact whether property owners will be liable in a slip and fall accident.
 One major factor is whether the property owners knew, or reasonably should have known, about the hazard that caused the injury.
 If the property owners knew about the danger, an attorney could investigate how long the property owner knew about the dangerous condition before the accident and whether the property owner took any steps to remedy the condition.

 Other relevant factors may include whether the property owner took any steps to warn others of the hazard, such as posting signs or cones or issuing warnings to customers.
 Another consideration is how likely it was that the condition would result in harm to others.
-A slip and fall lawyer in Western PA could be able to examine each of these factors and determine the validity of any personal injury claims.
+A skilled slip and fall lawyer in Indiana, PA could examine each of these factors and determine the validity of any personal injury claims.

 Another factor that an attorney could investigate is whether the property owner caused or created the dangerous condition.
 Property owners are not allowed to create dangerous conditions in areas where they know or reasonably believe other individuals may be present.
 For instance, our premises liability lawyers have pursued claims where homeowners have negligently discharged rainwater from a downspout onto their sidewalk, creating a dangerous condition and the potential for severe injury.